mahad2810/healthcare/README.md

 ---

-### Future Goals
+### Future Goals & Expansion

 1. **Advanced API Integration**
-   - Integrate FHIR (Fast Healthcare Interoperability Resources) API to enhance interoperability with electronic health records (EHR).
+   - **FHIR Integration**: Implement the Fast Healthcare Interoperability Resources (FHIR) API to enable seamless integration with electronic health records (EHR).
-   - Add support for teleconsultation APIs to enable virtual doctor appointments.
+   - **Teleconsultation Support**: Integrate teleconsultation APIs to facilitate virtual doctor appointments and improve patient accessibility.

 2. **Data Security and Compliance**
-   - Implement industry-standard encryption techniques to safeguard user data.
+   - **Robust Data Encryption**: Employ industry-standard encryption techniques to ensure the highest level of data security.
-   - Ensure compliance with healthcare data regulations like HIPAA and GDPR to protect user privacy.
+   - **Regulatory Compliance**: Adhere to healthcare data regulations such as HIPAA and GDPR to protect user privacy and maintain trust.

 3. **Mobile Application Development**
-   - Build a dedicated mobile app for iOS and Android platforms to extend accessibility and convenience.
+   - **iOS and Android Apps**: Develop dedicated mobile applications to provide users with enhanced accessibility and convenience.
-   - Leverage push notifications for reminders, updates, and alerts to enhance user engagement.
+   - **Push Notifications**: Implement reminders, updates, and alerts to boost user engagement and interaction.

+4. **Enhanced Inventory Management**
+   - **Dedicated Hospital Staff Dashboard**: Design a separate dashboard for hospital staff to efficiently track and update inventory levels.
+   - **Daily Stock Monitoring and Alerts**: Automate stock level monitoring and send email alerts to hospitals for real-time accuracy and accountability.
+   - **Pharmacy Integration**: Include an in-app hospital pharmacy where users can order prescribed medicines at competitive prices, simplifying the process for patients.
+   - **Technology Stack**: Use Flask, MongoDB, and APScheduler for automated stock tracking and notifications.
+   - **Scalability Features**: Introduce QR/barcode scanning to streamline inventory management and improve efficiency.

+5. **Expanded Data Visualization**
+   - **Hospital and Admin Dashboards**: Provide advanced dashboards with actionable insights for decision-making and operational efficiency.

+6. **Video Consultation Integration**
+   - **Remote Consultation Features**: Enable video consultations for better patient accessibility and enhanced healthcare delivery.

 ---

 ## Resources